Onsite Foot Surgeries in Brooklyn, NY

 POSTOPERATIVE CARE

-After surgery, you will receive instructions regarding the care of your dressings, your level of activity and weight-bearing.
+After surgery, you will receive instructions on caring for your dressings, your level of activity, and weight-bearing.
 As with all foot surgery, rest and elevation can help reduce pain and swelling.

 CONCLUSION

-Painful toe deformities prevent patients from being able to wear shoes comfortably and perform their normal activities.
+Painful toe deformities prevent patients from wearing shoes comfortably and performing their normal activities.

 Information and Treatment Options for Heel Spur Syndrome and Plantar Fasciitis